synshop/discord_maintenanceBot/README.md

 2.  **Install Dependencies:**
     Navigate to the bot's directory in your terminal and install the required Python libraries:
     ```bash
-    pip install -U discord.py python-dotenv
+    pip install -U discord.py python-dotenv python-dateutil
     ```
     *(Alternatively, if a `requirements.txt` file is provided: `pip install -r requirements.txt`)*

 3.  **Configure the Bot:**
-    *   In the same directory as the Python script, create a file named exactly `.env` (note the leading dot).
+    *   In the same directory as the Python script, create a file named `.env`.
     *   Add the following content to the `.env` file, replacing the placeholder values:

     ```dotenv